pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-intro/index.md

 The Azure cloud platform includes over 200 products and cloud services.
 Wherever you are in your Microsoft cloud engineering journey, you should be familiar with these top 5 cloud tasks that are essential building blocks commonly used to deploy applications and infrastructure to the Azure cloud.

-In this series of articles, we'll go in-depth on virtual machines, Azure Functions, building an Azure Kubernetes Service cluster and deploying applications on AKS, and DevOps with Azure App Service.
+In this series of articles, we'll go in-depth on [virtual machines](https://www.pulumi.com/blog/top-5-things-for-azure-devs-vm/), [Azure Functions](https://www.pulumi.com/blog/top-5-things-for-azure-devs-serverless/), [static websites](https://www.pulumi.com/blog/top-5-things-for-azure-devs-static-websites/), [building an Azure Kubernetes Service cluster](https://www.pulumi.com/blog/top-5-things-for-azure-devs-kubernetes-infrastructure/) and [deploying applications on AKS](https://www.pulumi.com/blog/top-5-things-for-azure-devs-kubernetes-apps/), and [DevOps with Azure App Service](https://www.pulumi.com/blog/top-5-things-for-azure-devs-devops/).

 <!--more-->